albert-decatur/climate-cities/README.md

 ###Urban Areas###

-We use [CIESIN's](http://sedac.ciesin.columbia.edu/data/sets/browse) Global Rural-Urban Mapping Project (GRUMPv1) Urban Extents for the year 1995 that are within a distance of [GeoNames](geonames.org) populated places with population greater than or equal to one hundred thousand.
+We use [CIESIN's](http://sedac.ciesin.columbia.edu/data/sets/browse) Global Rural-Urban Mapping Project (GRUMPv1) Urban Extents for the year 1995 that are within a distance of [GeoNames](geonames.org) populated places with population greater than or equal to ten thousands.

 ###International Aid###